Survey on Near-Space Information Networks: Channel Modeling, Transmission, and Networking Perspectives: Open issues and promising directions

 \section{Open issues and promising directions}

-In this section, we present open issues and promising directions of NSIN deserved for future study and discuss the corresponding challenges.
+In this section, we present open issues and promising directions of NSINs deserved for future study and discuss the corresponding challenges.

-\subsection{Generalized Channel model}
+\subsection{Generalized Channel Model}

 Generalization capability is an important performance evaluation metric for channel models.
 It is expected that the standardized NSIN channel models can produce a generalized channel model framework with varying parameter sets tailored to different scenarios.
-However, due to the heterogeneity of scenarios and different scales over the wavelengths, it is highly challenging to develop a general channel model for NSIN.
+However, due to the heterogeneity of scenarios and different scales over the wavelengths, it is highly challenging to develop a general channel model for NSINs.
 The general channel model is likely to have a complex, non-linear relationship between the channel model parameters and the channel characteristics.
 These parameters encompass antenna patterns, large-scale model parameters such as various types of path loss and shadowing, as well as small-scale model parameters including multipath amplitudes and delays and Doppler shifts.
 The channel characteristics comprise the time autocorrelation function, spatial cross-correlation function, root mean square (RMS) delay spread, RMS angle spread, Doppler power spectral density, and stationary interval.
-Then, how to design a general channel model capturing the model parameters and characteristics requires careful investigations.
+Then, how to design a general channel model capturing the model parameters and characteristics requires careful investigations. {A viable method is to design a general channel model in two stages, including model initialization and time evolution \cite{ Chang2023AG3}.
+In the 1$^{\rm st}$ stage, generate scenario-related scattering cluster parameters and large-scale fading parameters.
+In the 2$^{\rm nd}$ stage, generate or update scenario-related small-scale fading parameters periodically.}